 “Combining Chartered Accountant qualification with astute commercial acumen, I bring 15 years’ success enabling the profitable growth of ambitious corporations in the logistics sector.”

-You may be familiar with the 2012 study that claimed recruiters spend an average of just 6 seconds reviewing an individual’s resume.
+Recent studies indicate that recruiters now spend an average of 6 to 8 seconds reviewing a resume.

 Using an eye-tracking technique, this research found that recruiters focused on your name, current job title, company and dates of employment.